Lew-Engineering/libvxi11/README.md

 ------------

-This C++ library for Apple MacOS is used by applications to communicate with devices supporting the VXI-11 protocol over TCP/IP.
+This C++ library for Apple MacOS is used by applications to communicate with devices supporting the VXI-11 TCP/IP protocol.

 This includes various test and measurement equipment that have an Ethernet port and labeled as LXI compliant.
 This library can also talk to LAN / GPIB